MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-baseboard.md

 Access type: Read-only
 </dt> </dl>

 If **TRUE**, the package can be hot-swapped.
-A physical package can be hot-swapped if it is possible to replace the element with a physically different but equivalent element while the containing package has power applied to it—that is, while it is ON.
+A physical package can be hot-swapped if it is possible to replace the element with a physically different but equivalent element while the containing package has power applied to it that is, while it is ON.
 For example, a disk drive package inserted using SCA connectors is removable and can be hot-swapped.
 All packages that can be hot-swapped are inherently removable and replaceable.

 This property is inherited from [**CIM\_PhysicalPackage**](cim-physicalpackage.md).